<img src="https://d5nxst8fruw4z.cloudfront.net/atrk.gif?account=5C8hi1agq800qI" style="display:none" height="1" width="1" alt="">

 8 Nature Trails Near Joint Base Langley-Eustis

-One of the first things many military families do when receiving orders for a PCS move is to find out what there is to do in the area.
-For our family, getting outdoors and getting to know the new place is always a priority, and many of our first weeks at JBLE were spent outside.
+When military families receive PCS orders, exploring what the new duty station has to offer is one of the first priorities.
+For my own family, spending time outdoors and discovering what the area has to offer is always at the top of our list, and many of our first weeks stationed at Langley AFB were spent outside.
 If you’re also stationed at Joint Base Langley-Eustis (JBLE) in the Hampton Roads area of Virginia, finding outdoor activities is easy!

-Here are a few other area nature trails to add to your list!
-These are all on or near Fort Eustis or Langley AFB, and they’re all located on the peninsula side of the water (no bridge/tunnel to deal with!).
+Here are a few area nature trails to add to your list.
+These are all on or near Fort Eustis or Langley AFB, and they’re all located on the peninsula side of the water—no Hampton Roads Bridge Tunnel to deal with!

 1. Fort Eustis Trail